 In cooperation with Siena Italian Studies (SIS), Lewis & Clark offers a program of regional area study in Italy.
 Using Siena as a base, students will explore Italy through the study of its language, history, literature, and art.
 The program includes an optional community service component, allowing students to volunteer at a variety of community-based organizations in Siena.
-Over the course of the semester, the group participates in a number of cultural activities and excursions to regional areas of interest, particularly Tuscan hills towns, Florence, and Perugia that include walking tours of major sites with an art historian.
+Over the course of the semester, the group participates in a number of cultural activities and excursions to regional areas of interest, particularly Tuscan hills towns, Florence, as well as three multi-day trips to different regions of Italy and Brussels, Belgium.